-Build Online Forms for your own Web Site !
+Build Online Forms for your Web Site

-multi-page php forms with ease.
+Arclab® Web Form Builder the HTML form creation software for Windows PC to create email contact forms and php forms with ease.
 Build HTML forms on your PC and upload the forms to your own web site.

 The user can click on a link or button in the HTML page or form, e.g. add

 The problem is, that the print command will print the whole page, which might

 The solution is to define 2 different CSS styles for the screen and the printer, so that unwanted parts of the page will be hidden when printing.